Recovering from bowel cancer surgery

 Wound care

-You may be given antibiotics to help prevent any wound infection.
-While you are in hospital and after you go home, tell your nurse or doctor straight away if your wound:
+You may be given antibiotics to help prevent wound infection.
+It is important to tell your nurse or doctor straight away if your wound:

 • becomes hot